ArcticMicrobialEcology/Kilpisjarvi-MAGs/04-MAG-binning.md

 fi
 ```

-### Bin MAGs with anvi'o
+### Bin MAGs

 The co-assemblies are really huge and thus impossible to load in the interactive interface for binning.
-We will then first use CONCOCT to pre-cluster the contigs into 100 clusters, which will then be suitbale for the interactive interface.
+We will then first use CONCOCT to pre-cluster the contigs into 100 clusters, which will then be suitable for the interactive interface.

 ```bash
 # Illumina co-assemblies